-Currently, there is no standard treatment for the disease.
+Medical prescription: Currently, there is no standard treatment for the disease.
 The treatment of each patient is based on their symptoms.
-However, there are several medications and therapies that are available to improve the qualities of the patient’s life by reducing the symptoms.
-Here are some of the treatments used.
+However, there are several medications and therapies that are available to improve the quality of the patient’s life by reducing the symptoms.
+Here are some of the treatments used:

-This surgery is used in the progressive cases of Parkinson’s disease to patients who are not responding to the drugs.
+A. Deep brain stimulation: This surgery is used in the progressive cases of Parkinson’s disease in patients who are not responding to the drugs.
 The process includes the insertion of electrodes in the brain which are connected to a generator inserted in the areas of the chest.
 From the generator, electrical pulses are sent to the electrodes.
 These pulses help to reduce the symptoms.

-Tremors can sometimes be as a result of a troubled thalamus part of the brain.
-This surgery is geared towards destroying the part of the thalamus to block the causes of tremor from reaching the patient’s muscles.
+C. Thalamotomy: Tremors can sometimes be a result of a troubled thalamus part of the brain.
+This surgery is geared towards destroying the part of the thalamus to block the causes of tremors from reaching the patient’s muscles.

-Researchers spend a lot of time studying prototypes of this disease in animals and cells.
+Clinical trials: Researchers spend a lot of time studying prototypes of this disease in animals and cells.
 There have been several studies that have involved human subjects, called clinical trials.
-Taking part in a clinical trial can be a very gratifying experience for a person with the Parkinson’s disease including getting the access to the world’s top healthcare expert, advanced new treatments and high principles of care.
+Taking part in a clinical trial can be a very gratifying experience for a person with Parkinson’s disease including getting access to the world’s top healthcare expert, advanced new treatments and high principles of care.

-Exercise is a very significant part of the human health.
-To a patient with Parkinson’s Disease it is an important component in helping the maintenance of the balance, movement, and their daily activities.
+Exercise: Exercise is a very significant part of human health.
+To a patient with Parkinson’s Disease, it is an important component in helping the maintenance of balance, movement, and daily activities.

-Complementary therapies are used in addition to the medications.
-The examples of the therapies include acupuncture, massages, and nutritional supplements.
+Complementary and over-the-counter therapies: Complementary therapies are used in addition to the medications.
+Examples of therapies include acupuncture, massages, and nutritional supplements.

-These may include meditation, yoga, tai-chi, and art therapy, among others
+Alternative medicines: These may include meditation, yoga, tai-chi, and art therapy, among others.